If you have made till the call letter for the interview, half the work is done.

 By this question, the employer wants to understand about your work skill.
 You have to answer on work-based achievements mainly.

-18. What do you rate yourself in handling stress situations a stress and work pressure?
+18. What do you rate yourself in handling situations at stress and work pressure?

 You may be very good and able in handling stress & pressure, just mention them with examples.
 How you handled them, what were your key responsibilities and how you executed.